 Creek subwatershed streams.
 Lack of buffers are a concern in the subwatershed.
-Approximately 9.5 miles (42%) of insufficient stream buffers were identified within the subwatershed (Figure 101).
+Approximately 9.5 miles (42%) of insufficient stream buffers were identified within the subwatershed (Figure 102).

-Waterbodies within the Headwaters Solomon Creek subwatershed have been sampled at five locations (Figure 102).
+Waterbodies within the Headwaters Solomon Creek subwatershed have been sampled at five locations (Figure 103).
 Assessments include collection of water chemistry data by IDEM (2 sites), by the SJRBC (2 sites) and as part of the LARE-funded Whetten Ditch, Solomon Creek, Dry Run Diagnostic study (1 site).
 One site in the Headwaters Solomon Creek subwatershed is being sampled as part of the current project (shown as Upper sample sites).
 No USGS stream gages are located in the Headwaters Solomon Creek subwatershed.

-Figure 102.
-Locations of historic and current water quality data collection and impairments in the Headwaters Solomon Creek subwatershed.
+Figure 103.
+Locations of historic and current water quality data collection in the Headwaters Solomon Creek subwatershed.

-Table 56 details water chemistry data collected in the Headwaters Solomon Creek subwatershed.
-As shown in the table, conductivity samples exceed state standards (1050 μ mhos/cm) in 2% of samples collected.
+Table 62 details water chemistry data collected in the Headwaters Solomon Creek subwatershed.
+As shown in the table, conductivity samples exceed state standards (1050 μmhos/cm) in 2% of samples collected.
 Dissolved oxygen measures above the upper (12 mg/L) or below the lower (4 mg/L) state standards in 22% of samples.
 E. coli samples exceed state grab sample standards (235 col/100 ml) in 33% of samples collected.
 Nitrate-nitrogen concentrations exceed water quality targets (1 mg/L) in 34% of samples.
 Total Kjeldahl nitrogen concentrations exceed water quality targets (0.57 mg/L) in 38% of samples.
 Total phosphorus concentrations exceed water quality targets (0.08 mg/L) in 31% of samples.
-Total suspended solids concentrations exceed water quality targets (15 mg/L) in 19% of samples.
+Total suspended solids concentrations exceed water quality targets (15 mg/L) in 19% of samples, while turbidity levels exceed water quality targets (5.7 NTU) in 44% of samples.